keralahacker/anonsurf/README.md

-# kali-anonstealth
+# anonstealth

-ParrotSec's anonsurf and stealth, ported to work with Kali Linux.
+ParrotSec's anonsurf and stealth, ported to work with Kali Linux / Termux.

 ## How to use this repo